VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 - **find_element() Method**
 	- To discover a single web element that meets the given criteria, use the `find_element()` function.
-	- Synatx:
+	- Syntax:
 		- element = driver.find_element(By.ID, 'ID_value')

 - **find_elements() Method**
-	- To identify several web items that meet the given criteria, use the `find_elements()` function.
-All matched items are represented by a list of WebElement objects.
+	- Use the `find_elements()` function to find numerous web items that fit certain criteria.
+It will return a list of WebElement objects that represent all matched things.
 	- Syntax:
 		- elements = driver.find_elements(By.CLASS_NAME, 'Class_name_val')